 In the business of creativity, rather than art, time is of essence.
 Deadlines and tight budgets have an effect on how much time can be spent on a project.
-In these instances having a process will help in moving the project along.
+In these instances having a process, whether a branding process or website process, it will help in moving the project along.

 A creative process should be flexible to allow for creative freedom.
 It will help to give structure to keep you going through hard times, and also allows you to share the process with your clients to help them understand the steps.